TheSpeedX/TBomb/README.md

 - **None of the developers/contributors are responsible for the misuse of TBomb.**
 <br>

+## OS Support
+Supported OS:

+Termux App for Android
+Linux (Alpine Linux x64)
+macOS
+Windows WSL

+Not supported:

+iOS (Pythonista) or Jailbroken
+Windows
+special devariants like Alpine Linux (x86) etc.

 ## Features:

 - Lots of integrated SMS/call APIs
 - Unlimited (Limited against abusing) and super-fast bombing
 - International bombing available (APIS Dead.
 Try Your Luck.)
-- Call bombing
+- Call bombing (India Only)
 - Frequent updates
 - Automatic updating mechanism
-- Easy to use and embed in code
+- Easy to use and embedded code

 ## Usage: